la2050/archive/_projects/2016/la-easy-access.md

   The public transport application of the platform has been used in 5+ cities.
   Among them is the city of Pune, India, which serves to showcase the feasibility of the current proposal (see the video).
+Please explain how you will define and measure success for your project.​: >- Expected impacts

+  The strategic goal of our work is to increase the flexibility, dynamism and responsiveness of urban governance and planning, to enhance the efficiency of investments, to unveil cities’ time resources and to improve the quality of life through timely and adequate response to communities’ needs, values and attitudes.
+The proposed project will strongly support the public transport development in Los Angeles urban area and will transform the way people move and feel in the city.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Advisors/board members
+  - Publicity/awareness
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/la-easy-access/skild-prod.s3.amazonaws.com/myla2050/images/custom540/8010774165741-team91.png
 organization_name: Habidatum